lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{rfc7252}} defines 4 types of messages: CON, NON, ACK and RST.
 The last two are a response to the first two.
 If the device plays a specific role, a rule can exploit these properties with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction.
 Compression residue is reduced to 1 bit.

-The field must be elided if for instance a client is sending only NON or CON messages.
+The field SHOULD be elided if for instance a client is sending only NON or CON messages.

-In any case, a rule must be defined to carry RST to a client.
+In any case, a rule MUST be defined to carry RST to a client.

 ## CoAP code field